21Kgold/holbertonschool-web_react/react_intro/README.md

 ### [2.
 Modify the App](./task_2/dashboard/src/App.js)
 * Add a label and input for email, a label and input for password and one button element with the text “OK”.
-* Create a function named getLatestNotification to populate the third <li> of the <ul>
+* Create a function named getLatestNotification to populate the third element of the unordered list.
 * Modify the notification component, style the list using the data attribute to make it look like the given screeshot.

 <p align="center">